<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1663564727022060&amp;ev=PageView&amp;noscript=1">

 Alternatively, if your fuel storage tank has sampling valves, it's acceptable to drain samples from those.
 The ASTM protocols allow you to do this provided you run about 5-10 seconds of fuel out of the drain before filling your sampling container.

-If you get fuel deliveries on a regular basis, another idea would be to take a sample directly from the fuel delivery truck.
+If you get fuel deliveries regularly, another idea would be to take a sample directly from the fuel delivery truck.
 This would give you a fuel sample representative of what was being received from the fuel terminal itself.

 Sampling is fine, but once you have your sample, the clock is now ticking.
 Fuel samples change over time, especially when considering microbial testing.
 You want to put fuel samples on ice until they're ready to ship.
 It's also recommended, if you're using a clear glass sample container, to wrap them to keep out sunlight.

 When sending the sample off for testing, make sure the container has a tightly-sealed cap.
-Put the bottle inside of a plastic bag, seal the bag, then package it in a corrugated box.
-This is the acceptable shipping container for petroleum fuel samples.
+Put the bottle inside a plastic bag, seal the bag, then package it in a corrugated box.
+This is an acceptable shipping container for petroleum fuel samples.